Libya rifts deepen as new PM named, incumbent refuses to yield | Politics

 CONFIDENCE However, while rival armed forces have mobilised inside Tripoli in recent weeks, analysts say this political crisis will not necessarily translate into fighting soon.

+The stance of foreign states may prove critical.
+During the last war, Russia, Egypt and the United Arab Emirates backed the eastern side while Turkey supported the Tripoli government.
+International recognition for that government also meant it was impossible for the parallel eastern administration to easily trade oil to finance its operations despite holding the main fields.

-The U.N.
+So far, the U.N.
 Libya adviser and Western countries have said Dbeibah's Government of National Unity remains valid and have urged the parliament to focus instead on bringing elections forward.
-The foreign ministry of Egypt, which backed eastern forces during the civil war, said it valued the measures taken by Libya's parliament, which it said has the power to grant legitimacy to the executive government and oversee it.
+Egypt on Thursday said it valued the measures taken by Libya's parliament, which it said has the power to grant legitimacy to the executive government and oversee it.

 Nearly 3 million Libyans signed up to vote in the December election, and the political jostling and delays that have followed have infuriated and frustrated https://www.reuters.com/world/africa/with-elections-delayed-again-libyas-endless-transition-angers-its-people-2022-02-08 many of them.
 Critics of eastern-based Parliament Speaker Aguila Saleh have previously accused him of chicanery in pushing through laws or decisions without proper votes.